 What went through the Korean’s mind as he was shunted across Europe to Normandy to be pitted against the enemy of his former enemy’s enemy?

-He was still alive and in one piece, despite numerous chances to become neither.
+At least Yang was still alive and in one piece, despite all those chances to become neither.
 One spring day in 1944 he climbed off a horse-drawn wagon at the opposite end of the Eurasian landmass from where he’d started.
-He felt the salty tang of the wind from the English Channel as he joined his new Wehrmacht buddies in a division charged with repelling the expected Anglo-American invasion.
+The salty tang of the breeze from the English Channel filled his nostrils as he joined his new Wehrmacht buddies in a division tasked with repelling the expected Anglo-American invasion.

 The 709th Division had its fair share of ex-Red Army soldiers: mainly Slavs and Georgians.
 Their combat effectiveness wasn’t expected to be high and their willingness to lay down their lives for Hitler was minimal.
 So, when the invasion came, the U.S. paratroopers assigned to that area easily overwhelmed Yang’s unit.

 We don’t know exactly how Yang’s third capture happened, but we know he was luckier than some.
 Many of his fellow soldiers met a grizzly end, as the movie Saving Private Ryan depicted.
 In an early scene the Americans take heavy casualties on the beach then fight their way a little inland, encountering a German bunker complex.
 Two Wehrmacht guys emerge with their hands in the air, shouting something the Americans can’t understand.
 Czech?
 Russian?
 With the noise of battle and the fog of war they might as well have spoken Tamil.
 The Americans shoot them anyway.